 If you need help in identifying roof problems, this article will give you all the information you require.
-From simple things, such as sweeping the roof surface, to doing proper maintenance checks, we will cover it all.
+We will cover everything from simple things, such as sweeping the roof surface, to doing proper maintenance checks.

 When Should I Inspect My Roof?

 The correct answer is as often as possible.
 However, if you happen to have a busy schedule, dedicating some time to a routine roofing inspection is hardly practical.

 In most cases, the general rule is to inspect your roof at least once, annually.
 However, we recommend new homeowners do it more often than that.
 Therefore, make sure you inspect your roof at least twice a year.
 Check once, after the rainy season, and again as soon as winter ends.

 If Austin, Texas happens to experience a freak severe weather phenomenon sometime in between, such as a hail storm or high winds, do a quick roof maintenance checklist soon after the skies clear.

 Another thing you have to consider is the type of roof you have, because some roofs are high maintenance whereas others require very little maintenance at all.

 Peeking over the roof overhangs to see if the hail storm didn’t poke any holes in your roof’s surface is not enough to be considered a proper maintenance inspection.

 There are many things that you need to check before you can safely conclude that your roof surfaces are still in great shape.
 However, if you happen to have a large roofing system, it is quite easy to miss a few important items.